vifon/texas/README.md

 ------------

-The installation is comprised of two steps: installing a `ranger` plugin, and installing a shell plugin (`zsh` has full support while `bash` support is partial).
+The installation is comprised of two steps: installing a `ranger` plugin and installing a shell plugin (`zsh` has full support while `bash` support is partial).

 **Step 1: Install ranger plugin** (mandatory)